FlareSolverr/FlareSolverr/README.md

 Parameter | Notes
 |--|--|
 postData | Must be a string.
-If you want to POST a form, don't forget to set the `Content-Type` header to `application/x-www-form-urlencoded` or the server might not understand your request.
+If you want to POST a form with format `application/x-www-form-urlencoded`.

-### Download small files

-If you need to access an image/pdf or small file, you should pass the `download` parameter to `request.get` setting it to `true`.
-Rather than access the html and return text it will return the buffer **base64** encoded which you will be able to decode and save the image/pdf.

-This method isn't recommended for videos or anything larger.
-As that should be streamed back to the client and at the moment there is nothing setup to do so.
-If this is something you need feel free to create an issue and/or submit a PR.

 ## Environment variables